Cyber Monday 2019 best phone deals: Save hundreds on iPhone, Samsung, Pixel and OnePlus

 Those looking for an S10E or Note 9 will get a $300 eGift card, whereas those heading into a store to trade in can get up $700 in gift cards depending on which phone you're upgrading from.

-The deal is live now online and runs until just before midnight PT (2:59 a.m.
+The deal runs until just before midnight PT (2:59 a.m.
 ET) on Tuesday Dec.
-2.
+3.

 Local stores will do something similar, but you'll want to check the hours and stock before heading in.
 Verizon and AT&T users can upgrade online, but Sprint users will need to do the whole process in stores.
 Read our Galaxy Note 10 review.